ixsiid/mstdn/README.md

 # mstdn
-Solo instance for mastodon by AWS lambda
+Solo instance for mastodon by AWS lambda, DynamoDB and API Gateway